dstl-lab/dstl-lab.github.io/apply.md

 title: 📝 Join the DSTL Lab
 permalink: /apply
 ---
+We are no longer accepting applications for the DSTL Lab this year.
+Thank you for your interest, and stay tuned for when applications open again!
+{% comment %}
 <a href="https://forms.gle/ELkmfWePmnyveKUdA" target="_blank"><button class="apply-button">Apply here!</button></a>

 Applications to join the DSTL Lab are now open for Fall 2025!
 We invite